 The Secret Rules of the Internet (The Verge, with Soraya Chemaly, in collaboration with The Investigative Fund.
 Illustrated by Eric Petersen.)
 The murky history of moderation, and how it’s shaping the future of free speech.
-2017 Mirror Award Finalist.
+2017 Mirror Award Winner, for Best Single Story.
 Best read at The Atlantic, Buzzfeed, Foreign Policy, and Longreads.
 Featured interview at MediaShift, with Mark Glaser.

 Toward a Wider View of “Nature Writing” (The Los Angeles Review of Books)

 Disruptions and disasters are part of a wider history, it’s true.
 Yet so, too, are serenity and discovery, wonder and awe, gratitude and pleasure, the sublime — in other words, the fullness of what it means to be human on this earth.

 Media, Company, Behemoth: What, exactly, is Facebook?
 (The Verge, with contribution from Soraya Chemaly and The Investigative Fund.)
 Facebook won’t call itself a media company.
 Is it time to reimagine journalism for the digital age?

 Names matter.
 We have a cabinet that is the most male and the most white in a more than a quarter century, and it is dominated by the likes of Mike, Rex, Steven, James, Jeff, Ryan, Rick…